-Many of the experts say a basic leash would be more than efficient for everyday walks with most dogs, so we’ve grouped their favorite no-frills options together first, following those with leashes they recommend for specific needs — like teething puppies or canine jogging partners.
+It’s always best to consult with your vet when looking for the best leash for your pet’s individual needs, according to Maniet.
+But the ones below come highly recommended by more than a dozen veterinarians, dog trainers, and other canine experts.
+Many of these experts say a basic leash would be more than efficient for everyday walks with most dogs, so we’ve grouped their favorite no-frills options together first, following those with leashes they recommend for specific needs — like teething puppies or canine jogging partners who like to pull.
 And for all the aspiring dogfluencers out there, we’ve also included a group of leashes recommended for their aesthetics — all of them, we’re assured, are also functional.
-Most of the leashes below come in a variety of sizes to accommodate every breed (from toy poodles to Great Danes), but we’ve noted throughout which leashes are only available in limited sizes.
+Most of the leashes come in a variety of sizes to accommodate different breeds (from toy poodles and pugs to Great Danes), but we’ve noted throughout which leashes are only available in limited sizes.

 Best basic leashes

-According to Stephanie Galas, a manager at Pupculture Soho, “The most simple leash is your best leash.”
-Available in four-foot and six-foot lengths, she says this affordable, lightweight, nylon leash from PetSafe is “not too long, not too short,” and just right for having your dog walk alongside you without bolting ahead.
+Stephanie Galas, a manager at Pupculture Soho, echoes what several experts say: “The most simple leash is your best leash.”
+Available in four-foot and six-foot lengths, she says this affordable, lightweight, and nylon leash from PetSafe is “not too long, not too short,” and just right for having your dog walk alongside you without bolting ahead.
+It’s a leash that Burch also approves of.
+“The basic nylon leash provides control and safety, especially during training and unfamiliar situations.”
+Burch says nylon leashes like this one tend to be both affordable and sturdy.
+But it’s not best for all dogs, as “owners who have dogs that chew on their leash may want to stay away from nylon due to the material quickly fraying then breaking,” she adds.

-Nicole Ellis, a certified-professional dog trainer with Rover, calls this her “everyday, go-to leash,” because it can be worn “a multitude of ways,” due to its two clips and several attachment points.
+This leash is a personal favorite of Nicole Ellis, a certified professional dog trainer with Rover, who calls it her “everyday, go-to leash,” because it can be worn “a multitude of ways,” due to its two clips and several attachment points.
 It can be used as a regular six-foot lead, a shorter 3.5-foot leash, or looped over your shoulder for hands-free walking.
 It also can be double-clipped to both your dog’s harness and collar for added safety.
-“I love its versatility no matter what we are doing, from hiking to dining at a cafe together.”
+“If you’re in a busy area, where your pup needs to be healing close by, then you can utilize the cross-body attachment.
+If you’re at a park or on a hike, where you can afford your dog more freedom, you can easily lengthen the lead to six feet,” she says.
 It’s available in six colors, including: black, blue, red, purple, sky blue, and hot pink.
+You can choose between two sizes, small/medium and medium/large, as well.

 If you and your dog love to go to the beach or on hikes together, Ellis recommends this waterproof leash from Stunt Puppy, which she uses on outings with her pup.
 “I use this BioThane leash on our adventures, so when it’s covered in mud or sand, I can hose it off and it’s good to go again and still looks great.”
-The leash is not only washable but also odor-proof and comes in fun colors like royal blue and orange in addition to this bright red.
+The leash is not only washable but also odor-proof and comes in fun colors like orange, teal, and pink.

 Best leashes for dogs who chew